Terms and conditions of sale

 10.5.
 Returned goods may not be damaged or show signs of use.

-11. Processing of personal data
+11. Processing of Personal Data

-12. Intellectual property
+12. Intellectual Property

-13. Complaints and alternative dispute resolution
+13. Complaints and Out-of-Court Dispute Resolution

 13.1.
 For any complaint, the Customer may contact the MSE Customer Service (Telephone: +32 (0)2 223 08 63 // E-mail: metatrak@mseurope.be/ Postal address: Chaussée de Bruxelles 135A bte 3, B-1310 La Hulpe (Belgium).